livekit/node-sdks/packages/livekit-rtc/README.md

 }
 ```

-You may find it useful to adjust the `responseTimeoutMs` parameter, which allows you to set the amount of time you will wait for a response.
+You may find it useful to adjust the `responseTimeoutMs` parameter, which indicates the amount of time you will wait for a response.
 We recommend keeping this value as low as possible while still satisfying the constraints of your application.

 #### Errors